-Kids nervousness disorders are common, but the exact number of victims is unknown, more than likely since the condition is frequently misdiagnosed, undiscovered or unreported.
+Kids nervousness disorders are common, but the exact number of victims is unknown.
+More than likely since the condition can be misdiagnosed, undiscovered or unreported.

-It’s also possible that a young kid complains of stomach aches, headaches, toothache, along with other maladies that could keep him out of going to college.
+It’s also possible that a young kid will complain of stomach aches, headaches, or toothache.
+Along with other maladies that could keep him out of going to school.
 These are all signs of an anxiety disorder.

-Social phobia can push kids to steer clear of peers as they believe that they’re different from other children or that their garments or hair style which is very distinct from the interests of others children.
+Social phobia can push kids to avoid peers because they believe that they’re different from other children.
+Or that their clothes or hairstyle is very different from the likes of other children.

 Behaviors to Keep an Eye On

-A child with social anxiety might choose to read a book than to go to a summer camp or any action which involves being with others.
+A child with social anxiety might choose to read a book than to go to a summer camp.
+Or they may avoid any action which involves being with others.

-Also, a young kid might throw tantrums, might shout, have nightmares, might be keyed up and also start to show issues in college which wasn’t present before.
+Also, a young kid might throw tantrums, shout and have nightmares.
+They might tense up and also start to show issues in school which wasn’t present before.

 Fear of being alone, being scared of the dark or fearful of certain animals can be reflections of events with bad memories.

 A breathing exercise to help your child stay calm in social situations

-If it is possible, pull your stomach in marginally towards the end of the breath out, and bend forward only a little, to empty your lungs as completely as possible.
+If it is possible, pull your stomach in towards the end of the breath out.
+And bend forward only a little, to empty your lungs as completely as possible.

-You’re going to try to match your breath to that of your in-breath, and as you practice with time, you’ll find you can comfortably take more time for each breath.
+You’re going to try to match your breath to that of your in-breath, and as you practice with time, you’ll find you can take more time for each breath.

-Behaviors during nervousness attacks and signs of nervousness disorders are comparable to other mental, physical and behavioral conditions.
+Behaviors during anxiety attacks and signs of nervousness disorders are comparable to other mental, physical and behavioral conditions.

 Get professional help to rule out many reasons and provide the right treatment for the child.